je-castelan/recipe-app-api/Notes.md

 It's a best practice thant titles passed on a translation importing `gettext` from `django.utils.translation`.
 We can declare it calling as `_`

 > from django.utils.translation import gettext as _

+## Commands

+On the backend, we need to execute some process to manage our projects.
+These process must be on a `management` folder on our applications.
+Also, it will have a `__init__.py` file.
+Then, into the `management` folder, we will create another folder called `commands`.
+This folder will also have the `__init__.py` file.

+The commands than we create, we can execute with `python manage.py NEW_COMMAND`

+Coding the new command, it must be a class inherit from `BaseCommand` (from django.core.management.base import BaseCommand).
+The body of the command will be into a `handle` function (def handle(self, *args, **options)).